diskerror/Typed/README.md

 Input can be an object or an array.

 ### toArray
 Returns an associative array of this object with only the appropriate members.
 A deep copy/converstion to an associative array from objects is also performed.

-### getSpecialObj
-Like "toArray" above, this returns an associative array of this object with only the appropriate members.
-A deep copy/converstion to an associative array from objects is also performed.
-This method specifically adds these default options:
-* conversion of all objects with a *DateTime* lineage to *MongoDB\BSON\UTCDateTime* with all times assumed to be UTC, *MongoDB\BSON\UTCDateTime* objects will remain untouched;
+Options can be set for the returned array.

+* OMIT_EMPTY: null or empty members are omitted to shrink storage or transmittion needs.
+* OMIT_RESOURCE: resource IDs are meaningless for transmitted data.
-* all top level members with the name "id_" are assumed to be intended to be a Mongo primary key and the name is changed to "_id";
+* SWITCH_ID: a top level member with the name "id_" is assumed to be intended to be a Mongo primary key and the name is changed to "_id";
-* objects of type *Zend\Json\Expr* remain untouched;
+* KEEP_JSON_EXPR: objects of type *Zend\Json\Expr* remain untouched;
-* null or empty members are omitted to shrink storage or transmittion needs.
+* TO_BSON_DATE: conversion of all objects with a *DateTime* lineage to *MongoDB\BSON\UTCDateTime* with all times assumed to be UTC, *MongoDB\BSON\UTCDateTime* objects will remain untouched;

 ## TypedClass
 The derivitives of Typed\TypedClass are contracted to do these things: